juliancolling/Formula1/README.md

 # Formula 1 Data Analytics Project from (1999-2024) : Insights from 25 Years of Racing

 ## Overview

-This project is a**comprehensive analysis of Formula 1 race data from 1999 to 2024**,utilising **Python for data processing, exploratory data analysis (EDA), and Tableau for visualisation**.
-The goal is to investigate trends in **driver performance, constructor dominance, and circuit influence on race outcomes**.
+This project is a**comprehensive analysis of Formula 1 race data from 1999 to 2024**, utilising **Python for data processing, exploratory data analysis (EDA) and Tableau for visualisation**.
+The goal is to investigate trends in **driver performance, constructor dominance and circuit influence on race outcomes**.

-This project is managed using a structured approach with **GitHub Kanban boards and repositories** to track progress, version control, and project evolution.
+This project is managed using a structured approach with **GitHub Kanban boards and repositories** to track progress, version control and project evolution.

 ## Dataset Content

 The Formula 1 dataset provides historical race data, covering essential aspects of the sport, including:

 - **Race Results:** Positions, points, and fastest lap times.
 - **Driver Information:** Names, nationalities, and career statistics.
 - **Constructor Data:** Team performance trends over the years.
 - **Circuits:** Locations, track names, and number of hosted races.
+### **Ideas for Analysis:**
+- **Trends in race frequency** – 'How has the number of races per season evolved over time?'
+- **Driver success rates** – 'Who are the most dominant drivers based on points accumulated?'
+- **Constructor dominance** – 'Which teams have led the championship standings in different F1 eras?'
+- **Circuit influence on performance** – 'Which tracks have been historically significant in determining championship outcomes?'
+This dataset allows for deep exploration of Formula 1’s evolution, enabling insights into competition trends, driver consistency, and team performance across different decades.